Updated September 18th, 2020

 All finishers of the Clam Chowdah Challenge will receive a chowdah bowl and “medal” spoon, medals for both races and a race shirt.

-This year the organizers are taking serious steps towards minimizing the environmental impact of these races.
+In 2019 the organizers implemented changes to minimize the environmental impact of these races.
 They are reducing waste by:

 Replacing plastic bags with Eco-Friendly for Number Pick Up bags